hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-eclipse.md

-# Deploying and Running apps on Wildfly using Eclipse IDE
+# Deploying applications to Wildfly Server using Eclipse IDE

 [toc]